bellmit/attic/articles/officers.rst

 The Chair's monthly report also includes the following information about this
 Charter:

-1. A list of all regulations in effect; and
+1. A list of all articles in effect; and

 2. The date of the last change to the Charter.